 Among those high-end iterations of the Vans Era include the partnership with high-end retailer Supreme called “Power, Corruption, and Lies” which can go as high as $200 per pair in reseller sites.
 Other notable collabs and variations include the critically praised Fear of God x Vans Era and Vans Wingtip Era.

 The vintage silhouette and features of Vans Era that is adapted to the needs of skaters is its main draw.
 The low-top shoes’ takes pride in its padded interiors from the footbed, collar, tongue, and toe box assuring comfort and impact absorption.
+Its slim profile and flat orientation allow many users a variety of movements as it does not restrict the feet in making skate tricks and jumps.
 The waffle sole with tread patterns has a solid grip and traction while its slim profile guarantees freedom of movement.

 Some ten years before the Vans Era was launched, Paul Van Doren left Randolph Rubber to put up his own company.
 Together with his brother James Van Doren, they founded Van Doren Rubber Company with the help of other friends in 1965 releasing the Vans Authentic, its first canvas and rubber combination sneaker.
 The simple silhouette, lightweight, and fantastic grip had many skateboarders favored using the deck shoe #65 in their skating activities.